raspberrypilearning/chatbot/en/step_5.md

 # Step 3: Making decisions

-You can program your ChatBot to decide what to do, based on the user's responses.
+You can program your ChatBot to decide what to say or do, based on the user's responses.

 + Ask the user another question "Are you OK?", and code your ChatBot to reply "That's great to hear!" only __if__ the user answers "yes".